 Why do you deserve this scholarship?

 Ooh, let’s start out with a tough one right off the bat.
+It’s one of the more common college scholarship prompts.
 You’re going to have to look deep for a good answer to this prompt: “why do you deserve this scholarship?”.
 Don’t just say “Because I’m a hard worker” or “Because it will help fund my college education.”
 Think hard.
 What do you offer that no one else does?
 Why exactly did you apply for that specific scholarship?
 Remember to keep the donor’s values in mind when answering.

 Describe a time you demonstrated leadership.